imhicihu/Migration-data-between-macosx/Colophon.md

 * Hardware
      - both Apple with stable operating systems: `El Capitan` from one side and `Mojave`
      - 1 tb hard disk (formatted in NTFS format, to minimize incompatibilities between parties)
+     - DVD writer (a blu-ray writer is preferred)

 * Software
      * Mac environment: